tioui/Eiffel_Spec/android-spec/README.md

 ### Installation of the Android NDK

-Now that you have EiffelStudio on your system, you need to install the Android NDK toolchain.
-This toolchain *must* be install in the /opt/ directory.
+Now that you have EiffelStudio on your system, you need to install the Android NDK.
+This NDK *must* be install in the /opt/ directory.
 To do this, follow this steps:

-* Download and install the toolchain from https://developer.android.com/ndk/downloads/index.html .
+* Download and install the NDK from https://developer.android.com/ndk/downloads/index.html .
 I use the version r12b.
-* Extract the toolchain and put it in the /opt/ directory.
+* Extract the NDK and put it in the /opt/ directory.
 To do this, open a terminal and use these command lines:

 ```bash
 cd /path/of/the/directory/containing/the/zip/file